 See our Landscaping Preferred Providers here.

-complete the first two tasks and at least three more from list below and let us know when you're finished:
+complete the first three credits and at least four more from list below and let us know when you're finished:

 Install Native Plants